IBM/spacetech-ssa/README.md

 The [conjunction search component](conjunction_search/README.md) combs through future orbit predictions to determine when and where two RSOs may come close to each other based on user provided search parameters.

+# Live Demo

+The SSA solution demo can be accessed at https://spaceorbits.net/

 # License